Durant scores 42, Nets torch depleted Pacers 130-113

+INDIANAPOLIS (AP) — Brooklyn Nets coach Steve Nash realizes that sometimes there’s no need to overthink situations, especially when working with great players such as Kevin Durant.

-INDIANAPOLIS (AP) — Kevin Durant scored a season-high 42 points, including 22 in the third quarter, and the Eastern Conference-leading Brooklyn Nets glided to a 130-113 victory over the depleted Indiana Pacers on Thursday night.
+Nash let Durant do his thing on Thursday night, and the superstar responded with a season-high 42 points as the Nets glided to a 130-113 victory over the depleted Indiana Pacers.

+“What can I say?
+I have the luxury of coaching Kevin Durant,” Nash said.
+“You stick him in the game and good things happen.”

+Durant scored 22 points in the third quarter as the Nets stretched their lead to 21 points.

 Playing without Kyrie Irving and James Harden, the Nets built a double-digit lead by the second quarter and were never seriously threatened.